Appropriate treatment and consistent medication (consistency of supply)

 If your treatment is available on the NHS, you have a right to access this treatment.
 No one can deny you this right on unreasonable or discriminatory grounds.
 If the drug that is most suitable for your epilepsy is recommended by NICE and by your doctor, you have a right to receive it.
 This depends on:

-- the drug being ‘clinically appropriate’ (that it is the right drug for your epilepsy, your seizures and for you)
+• the drug being ‘clinically appropriate’ (that it is the right drug for your epilepsy, seizures, and for you); and

 Consistency of supply

-The Medicines and Healthcare products Regulatory Agency (MHRA) has issued guidance on prescribing AEDs.
-They say that certain AEDs must be prescribed with the same version, and that for other AEDs this is less important.
+The Medicines and Healthcare products Regulatory Agency (MHRA) has issued guidance on prescribing ASM, and has split ASMs into three categories.
+They say that ASMs in category 1 must be prescribed with the same version (consistency of supply), and that for other ASMs, in categories 2 and 3, this is less important.
 This aims to help doctors decide whether they should prescribe a particular version.